Think of Me Sometimes

 Signed:

-Signed back with Certificate of Authenticity
+Signed front and back with Certificate of Authenticity

 A letter from Lord Byron to Countess Teresa Guiccioli, 25 August 1819